Information Storage in the Stochastic Ising Model: Proof of Theorem

-Right at the end of Phase 1, i.e., at time $t=t_0$, $X_{t_0}^{(t_0)}(\mathcal{B})$ comprises runs of plus-labeled vertices separated by minus-labeled sprinkles that occurred during the first phase.
+At the end of Phase 1, $X_{t_0}^{(t_0)}(\mathcal{B})$ comprises runs of plus-labeled vertices separated by minus-labeled sprinkles that occurred during the first phase.
 We refer to these contiguous runs of pluses as contigs.
-For a vertex $v=(i,1)\in\mathcal{B}$ with $X_{t_0}^{(t_0)}(v)=-1$, we denote by $L_i$ the length of the contig that begins at $v$ (including $v$), namely:
+For $v=(i,1)\in\mathcal{B}$ with $X_{t_0}^{(t_0)}(v)=-1$, we denote by $L_i$ the length of the contig that begins at $v$ (including $v$), namely: